zeromq/czmq/bindings/qml/README.md

 Creator IDE so that the installed library is available for all kits.

-In order to build for android, the qml_czmq needs access to a qt-android build of the CZMQ library and all its dependencies.
+In order to build for android, the qml_czmq needs access to an Android build of the CZMQ library and all its dependencies.
 This can be done one of two ways:

 1. Clone the CZMQ library and all its dependencies from source